chrisking94/EntityOrientedCommunication/README.md

 ## 1.Quick Start
 Assume there are 2 objects **A** and **B** on different computers, now they need to send messages to each other.

 * It is able to use the libraray without downloading source code of which.
-Since the compiled library was published on [nuget.org](nuget.org), you might use **EntityOrientedCommunication** library by installing the nuget packge through some facilities. e.g. **PackageManager**, etc.
+Since the compiled library was published on [nuget.org](nuget.org), we might use **EntityOrientedCommunication** library by installing the nuget packge through some facilities. e.g. **PackageManager**, etc.
   ```code
   PM> Install-Package EntityOrientedCommunication -Source nuget.org
   ```